 |Green Gardening | Green Living | Green Consumer | Make a bird table | Bird Food|

-These are Fuchsia cuttings that have arrived mail order from Thompson & Morgan in these cosy little greenhouses, the same principle applies to all large plug plants.
+These are rooted Fuchsia cuttings that have arrived mail order from Thompson & Morgan in cosy little greenhouses, the same principles here apply to all large plug plants.

-cuttings are placed in biodegradeable pots that the roots can
+cuttings are placed in biodegradeable pots at the nursery that

-grow through as can be seen in these pictures.
-The packing
+the roots can grow through as can be seen in these pictures,

-that the plants arrive in ensures they arrive intact and in
+the plants arrive in ensures they arrive intact and in good

 they will become crowded and leggy and there is a high risk